itsaboutcode/fullstackopen/README.md

 (param1, param2) => { statements }
 ```

-If function have only one param, you can emit the `()` around the paramters and if it has only one statment in the method, you can emit `{}` in method body.
+If the function has only one param, you can emit the `()` around the paramters and if it has only one statment in the method, you can emit `{}` in method body.
 And when you don't put `{}` brances, it will return that expression result.

 ```
 param => statment